The Oregon Invasive Species Council seeks nominations for TWO open council seats

-The Oregon Invasive Species Council (OISC) is seeking nominations for one appointed member seat to serve a 2-year term (January 1, 2025 - December 31, 2026).
+The Oregon Invasive Species Council (OISC) is seeking nominations for TWO appointed member seats to serve a 2-year term (January 1, 2025 - December 31, 2026).
 Could you, or someone you know, be a good addition to the OISC?
-Send in a nomination by December 15, 2024.
+Send in a nomination ASAP!

 Invasive species have the potential to devastate Oregon’s infrastructure, economy, and natural resources that Oregonians hold dear.
 The Oregon Invasive Species Council (OISC) acts as a catalyst for the collaborative effort to protect Oregon from invasive species across the network of its members, including state and public agencies, tribes, researchers, land managers, industry leaders, educators, and members of the public.
 Strong council member nominees will have experience or expertise that relates to invasive species prevention or control and/or specialize in a related area of interest.
-The Council is seeking the appointment of one member for a 2-year term position that concludes December 31, 2025:
+The Council is seeking the appointment of two members for 2-year term positions that conclude December 31, 2025:

 Council members’ primary role is to support the advancement of Oregon’s Statewide Strategic Plan for Invasive Species.
 Members benefit from the multi-agency communication and collaboration that the OISC provides through meetings, committees, events, and communication.
 Council members are expected to participate in 3 Council meetings per year (in person or by teleconference); multi-day meetings are typically held once a year, rotating around the state, and include a field trip.
 Council members are allowed to designate an alternate if they are unable to attend a meeting.
 Council members are not paid but may be reimbursed for travel expenses associated with attending Council meetings.